 After earning a B.A. magna cum laude in History of Science at Harvard University, Aaron spent two years with an educational non-profit in Kazakhstan.
 Aaron later worked at Harvard Business School and H.J.
 Heinz in Pittsburgh.

 He received his Master of Divinity from Trinity Episcopal School for Ministry in 2008.
-Before coming to St. Alban's, he served churches in Pittsburgh and Houston.
+Before coming to St. Alban’s, he served churches in Pittsburgh and Houston.
 Aaron is a contributor to the Mockingbird blog and magazine, and is past President of the Board of Directors of Mockingbird Ministries.
 He is on the advisory board for StoryMakers NYC.
-He is a member of the Better Together BU Advisory Board and on the board of the Great Commission Foundation of the Episcopal Diocese of Texas.
+He is on the board of the Great Commission Foundation of the Episcopal Diocese of Texas.
 He is currently the Dean for the Northwest Convocation of the Diocese of Texas.
 Aaron co-hosts Same Old Song, the weekly lectionary podcast of Mockingbird Ministries, with the Rev. Jacob Smith.

-Aaron's wife, Andrea, is originally from Michigan, and holds two degrees from the Fashion Institute of Technology in New York City.
+Aaron’s wife, Andrea, is originally from Michigan, and holds two degrees from the Fashion Institute of Technology in New York City.
 She has worked in church ministry, apparel design, and as a non-profit director and event planner.
-She currently works in elementary education in Waco ISD.
+She is the Coordinator of the Families & Foster Care Coalition Heart of Texas.
 Married since 2002, Aaron and Andrea are proud parents of three children.